canonical/cloud-init/doc/rtd/reference/breaking_changes.rst

 24.1 - removed Ubuntu's ordering dependency on snapd.seeded
 ===========================================================

-In Ubuntu releases, cloud-init will no longer wait on snapd preseeding to run.
-If a user-provided script relies on a snap, it must now be prefixed with `snap wait system seed.loaded` to ensure the snaps are ready for use.
+In Ubuntu releases, cloud-init will no longer wait on ``snapd`` pre-seeding to run.
+If a user-provided script relies on a snap, it must now be prefixed with ``snap wait system seed.loaded`` to ensure the snaps are ready for use.
 For example, a cloud config that previously included:

 .. code-block:: yaml

     runcmd:
         - [ snap, install, mc-installer ]

 Will now need to be:

 .. code-block:: yaml

     runcmd:
         - [ snap, wait, system, seed.loaded ]
         - [ snap, install, mc-installer ]

 23.4 - status codes